Allow conditional GET requests to origin with 304 response, even if 'outer' request from browser is not conditional.

 Change PUT, DELETE, OPTIONS and others to POST, or vice versa, to help integrate incompatible client and server apps.

-Compress HTML, SVG, and other compressable formats at the edge and store and serve both compressed and uncompressed versions.
+Compress HTML, SVG, and other compressible formats at the edge and store and serve both compressed and uncompressed versions

 Quickly fetch the user's public IP from an API endpoint on your own domain, with no origin.